MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ### Identify flow actions

 - Specific actions or connectors might require you to gather additional information from the maker or educate them on usage.
-An example might be the Forward Email action of the Office 365 Outlook connector, or HTTP requests.
+An example might be the Forward Email action of the Outlook connector, or HTTP requests.

 Select actions or connectors you're interested in from the **Connector** and **Action** lists on the right side of this page to find flows that use those connectors or actions.